Diana is a huge fan of Korean culture. Korean movies are some of her favorite movies to watch.

 Do you like Korean movies?
-This top 10 must-see Korean movies list includes some of the most popular and successful ones!
-You will find your next favorite movie for sure: action, thriller or horror genre, with original and twisted plots.
+This top 10 must-see Korean movie list includes some of the most popular and successful ones!
+You will find your next favorite movie for sure: action, thriller, or horror genre, with original and twisted plots.
 There's so much to choose from!

 The Top 10 Korean Movies

 9. Tae Guk Gi: The Brotherhood of War

 3. Joint Security Area

 10. A Bittersweet Life

 A Bittersweet Life is a South Korean action movie which is basically a mixture of all those American action movies and Korean feelings.
 It’s a cinematically great movie that will definitely entertain you!

 It tells the story of a hitman who is sent to kill the girlfriend of his boss.
 The gangland boss questions his girlfriend’s faithfulness, so he decides to send Sun Woo, his right hand, to put the end to this problem.
 However, taken in by girl’s humanity, “the killer” falls for her and fails at completing his task.
 Obviously, such behavior infuriates the boss, so he sends his thugs after the guy.
 Beaten almost to death, Sun Woo wishes for revenge at any cost.